 My husband and I intentionally plan dates at least two times a month and try and add a third one into the mix.

-When we get a couple in our offices who haven’t been on a date in months and ask ‘What is Date Night for Married Couples’, we know there is a problem in priorities.
+When we get a couple in our offices who haven’t been on a date in months and ask ‘How to date your wife again’, we know there is a problem with priorities.

 There are usually problems bonding.
 Or someone isn’t sharing their true self and often avoiding a difficult marriage or spouse.